gw-ospo/oss-licensing/lessons/use_licensed_works.md

 What sets JOSS apart is its focus on the software itself, rather than the research results obtained using the software.
 Each JOSS article includes a detailed description of the software, its purpose, functionality, and how it can be used by other researchers.
 Importantly, JOSS articles also provide a standardized way to cite the software, making it easier for others to properly credit and reference the work.

 By publishing in JOSS, software developers can receive academic credit for their work, similar to publishing a research article.
-This helps to incentivize the creation and sharing of high-quality, well-documented open source software, and promotes a culture of recognition and collaboration within the research community.
+This helps to incentivize the creation and sharing of high-quality, well-documented open-source software, and promotes a culture of recognition and collaboration within the research community.

 `````